LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/matching/match/LegendMatching.md

 TokensClaimed(address payee, uint256 amount)
 ```

-Emitted when a `surrogate` address has claimed LGND tokens owed to them from *matching listings*.
+Emitted when a `surrogate` address has claimed LGND tokens owed to them from *match listings*.
 [`claimTokens`](../LegendsMatchingBoard#claimtokens)

 ### PromoCreated